-Due to the nature of our business, we sail 7 days a week.
-You should be prepared and available to work weekdays, weekends and holidays.
+You should be available to work weekdays, weekends and/or holidays.
 You should not require any long vacations or large blocks of time off.

 Crew and captains have the largest impact on our guests' experience.
 We like to hire people who have a winning attitude, enjoy meeting others, are engaging and know how to sail.
 It's important to realize that we're in the hospitality AND sailing business, so your appearance and behavior are important.